solana-labs/solana-bigtable/README.md

 4. `service-env-warehouse.sh` → Source file for `warehouse-upload-to-storage-bucket.sh`.
 5. `warehouse-basic.sh` → Simplified command to start the warehouse node.
 Run this *instead* of `warehouse.sh`.

+**IMPORTANT NOTE:** If all you want is write to bigtable, you only need to use the `warehouse-basic.sh` script as a template.
+All of the scripts above are meant not only to write to bigtable but also create hourly snapshots and ledger backups every epoch and upload them to Google's Cloud Storage.

 Before you begin:
 1. [Install solana-cli](https://docs.solana.com/cli/install-solana-cli-tools)
 2. [Install gcloud sdk](https://cloud.google.com/sdk/docs/install)